 Full body massage: This offers all the benefits of the back, neck and shoulders massage, except it incorporates the whole body, offering a longer and more relaxing experience (between 50 and 90 minutes).

 Swedish massage: Another popular spa treatment, this massage lasts between 40 and 90 minutes, depending on whether you choose the back, neck and shoulders or full body version.
-The therapist will select complimentary aromatherapy oils and work superficially into the muscles using a light touch and incorporating a variety of techniques.
+The therapist will select complementary aromatherapy oils and work superficially into the muscles using a light touch and incorporating a variety of techniques.
 This type of massage:

 - Relieves tension